-The Capital score of aa2 assigned to Credit Mutuel Alliance Federale is driven by its high capital ratio, adequate leverage and ability to retain the vast majority of its profit to consistently increase its capital base, as facilitated by the cooperative ownership structure.
+The Capital score of aa2 assigned to Credit Mutuel Alliance Federale is driven by its high capital ratio, adequate leverage and ability to retain most of its profit to consistently increase its capital base, as facilitated by the cooperative ownership structure.

-Credit Mutuel Alliance Federale's fully loaded Common Equity Tier 1 (CET1) ratio as of the end of June 2019 was 17.4% versus a fully loaded Supervisory Review and Evaluation Process (SREP) requirement of 8.5%2.
-Its Tier 1 leverage ratio was 6.3% as of the end of June 2019.
-While we believe that all French bancassurers', and hence, Credit Mutuel Alliance Federale's risk-weighted capital ratio is somewhat boosted by the so-called Danish compromise3, its leverage measured by Moody's-adjusted ratio of tangible common equity (TCE) as a percentage of total assets4 (including insurance assets) was sound at 5.6% as of the end of June 2019.
+Credit Mutuel Alliance Federale's fully loaded Common Equity Tier 1 (CET1) capital ratio as of the end of 2019 was 17.3% versus a fully loaded Supervisory Review and Evaluation Process (SREP) requirement of 8.5% for 2019 2.
+Its Tier 1 leverage ratio was 6.4% as of the end of 2019.
+While all French bancassurers' risk-weighted capital ratios are somewhat boosted by the so-called Danish compromise3,

+Credit Mutuel Alliance Federale's leverage measured as Moody's-adjusted tangible common equity (TCE)/total assets4 (including insurance assets) was sound at 5.3% as of the end of 2019.

-The minimum requirement for own funds and eligible liabilities (MREL) was set for GCM on a consolidated basis at 23.7% of risk-weighted assets (RWA) or above 8% of total liabilities and own funds.
+The minimum requirement for own funds and eligible liabilities (MREL) was set for GCM on a consolidated basis at 23.7% of risk-weighted assets (RWAs) or above 8% of total liabilities and own funds.
 This requirement was set on the basis of data as of the end of December 2017.
-As of the same date, the group met these requirements with an MREL of 14.97% of total liabilities and own funds and 38.18% of RWAs (with close to 19% of RWAs constituted by senior debt).
+As of the same date, the group met these requirements with an MREL of 14.97% of total liabilities and own funds and 38.18% of RWAs.

 Credit Mutuel Alliance Federale's capital adequacy, which benefits from a high level of profit retention (historically exceeding 90%), is also bolstered by the issuance of cooperative shares, which we view as high-quality capital.
-The amount of cooperative shares increased by 4% to €6.4 billion in H1 2019 and represented 14% of total shareholders' equity.
+The amount of cooperative shares increased by 5% to €6.4 billion in 2019 and represented 15% of total shareholders' equity.
 The return on these instruments, which qualify as core capital (CET1) under the Capital Requirements Regulation, is capped by law at the average yield of the bonds issued by French private companies plus a maximum of 2% that can be added at the bank's discretion.
 This has resulted in particularly low distributions over the past three years because of low interest rates.
 In addition, cooperative shareholders have historically reinvested a very high share of dividends into newly issued cooperative shares, further strengthening Credit Mutuel Alliance Federale's capital base.
-This ability to retain most of the annual profit provides Credit Mutuel Alliance Federale's with additional flexibility to shore up its capital base and makes it easier to absorb unexpected losses or adjust to further capital needs prompted by regulatory changes.
+This ability to retain most of the annual profit provides Credit Mutuel Alliance Federale with additional flexibility to shore up its capital base and makes it easier to absorb unexpected losses or adjust to further capital needs prompted by regulatory changes.